-Onboarding is a structured process for welcoming and integrating new employees into the company.
-It can help them to integrate smoothly into a team, reduce the adaptation time needed to maximise performance, and prevent them from leaving before the end of their probationary period.
+Promoting harmonious integration within a community teamThese are the many virtues of onboarding, the structured process of welcoming and integrating new employees into the company.
 It begins as soon as the job offer is accepted and generally continues throughout the first few months of employment, or even until the end of the probationary period.
 But how do you go about it?

 Visit 5 best practices to help you integrate your new recruits: